splunk/public-o11y-docs/incident-intelligence/key-concepts.rst

      - A configurable series of escalation steps that run in response to a triggered incident.
 Incident workflows determine who is notified of an incident and the time interval for notifications.
 You can also use incident workflows to manage how incidents are routed, add automation steps, and route to an on-call schedule.

    * - Maintenance
-     - A incident policy status that mutes all associated incidents.
+     - An incident policy status that mutes all associated incidents.
 Use incident policy maintenance for planned outages.

    * - Mean time to acknowledge (MTTA)
      - The average time it takes from when an incident is triggered to when the incident is acknowledged.